zycode08/namada-trusted-setup/README.md

 ```

 ## Contributing from prebuilt binaries (manual setup)
-We provide prebuilt binaries for Linux and MacOS.
+We provide prebuilt `x86_64` binaries for Linux, MacOS and Windows.
 For this, go to the [Releases page](https://github.com/anoma/namada-trusted-setup/releases) and download the latest version of the client.

 After download, you might need to give execution permissions with `chmod +x namada-ts-{distrib}-{version}`.